 There is a lot of flexibility and freedom of movement on offer here, in comparison to stiffer wraps from other brands.
 These cotton wraps are best suited for dynamic workout routines like CrossFit and other full-body workouts.

-The rather unconventional fastening system is also the main Achilles’ Heel of these wraps.
+The unique fastening system is also the main Achilles’ Heel of these wraps.
 Velcro straps are popular because they are quick and convenient.
-The strings on these Wod wraps are a different story altogether, unfortunately.
+The strings on these WOD wraps are a different story altogether, unfortunately.
 It is not very easy to get the perfect snug fit with them, especially if you are doing it on your own.

 5. DMoose Fitness Wraps – Best For Crossfit